-European Union, aware of this important issue and many other questions since 1999 (1999/93/CE), has been working for almost twenty years lon the electronic signature framework and its harmonization between its 28 members.
+European Union, aware of this important issue and many other questions since 1999 (1999/93/CE), has been working for more than twenty years on the electronic signature framework and its harmonization between its 28 members.
 Many solutions have already been provided and notably this EU regulation (no910/2014) in force since July 2016 in the whole EU, is known as eIDAS regulation.

 In compliance with these two major EU laws, each and every EU country issued several local laws and created the local list of qualified trust service providers.

 It is easy to find them in each EU country here.

 These qualified trust service providers have been empowered to certify electronic documents with respect to date certain and integrity for example.

 Since we solved the most important part, that is the legal one, let’s now give a brief description of how these solutions are implemented using the technology available to these service providers.

 Videos and pictures are certified in a way that, at the end of the process and following specific tests, it is absolutely safe to ascertain that the digital file existed before the specific moment of the certification and if, after it, it may or may not have been manipulated .